-No. Name Brief personal history; position; charge; and important Number of the Company shares (Date of Birth) concur concurrent duties held April Entered Komatsu Ltd. June 2001: General Manager of Corporate Controlling Department April Executive Officer April 2008: President of Global Retail Finance Business Division February 2009: General Manager of Corporate Planning Division and President of Global Retail Finance Business Division M':1-1 - E':41 April 2010: Senior Executive Officer 0 Mikio Fujitsuka April 2011: (March 13, 1955) June Director and Senior Executive Officer April Director and Senior Executive Officer Candidate for April 2016: Executive Vice President and Reappointment Representative Director 6 June 2019: Outside Director of the Company O Candidate for (current position) Outside Director June 2019: Outside Corporate Auditor of Mitsui Chemicals, Inc. Candidate for T. C. C. 1' (current position) Independent - Term of office as a director: One (1) year (at the conclusion of this Ordinary General Shareholders' Meeting) Outside Director - Attendance a at Board o f Directors meetings: 8) 10 out of 10 (100%) on as director: in management as CFO at one of the largest global c onstruction ers in Japan, Mr. Mikio Fujitsuka has a wealth of exp achievements alongs: knowledge of finance le broad insight as a corporate manager, as well as ad- equate Since assum ing the po sition of Outside Director of the Company in June 20 - ive supervision while supporting the determination of - decisive execution on decision-making, based on his ghts, etc., as a corporate manager. wealth of d as a director on expectations that he will help further er strengthen the he Board of Directors through these achievements an d insights, etc. - About indep The Compar ocumentation with the Tokyo Stock Exchange to regis ter him as an The Company filed documentation with the Tokyo Stock Exchange to register him as an independent director under the provisions set forth by the Tokyo Stock Exchange.
+Name Brief personal history; position; charge; and important Number of the

+No. (Date of Birth) 1 Company shares held

+, April 1977: Entered Komatsu Ltd. neta

+June General Manager of Corporate

+V GITTO 2001.
+Controlling Department

+April 2005 Executive Officer

+April President of Global Retail Finance

+7 1 2000.
+Business Division

+February 2009: General Manager of Corporate

+00, Planning Division and President of

+Global Retail Finance Business

+Division

+April 2010: Senior Executive Officer 0

+Mikio Fujitsuka April 2011: CFO

+(March 13, 1955) June Director and Senior Executive Officer

+April Director and Senior Executive Officer

+Candidate for April Executive Vice President and

+Reappointment 7 tpiii 2010.
+Representative Director

+June 2019: -

+6 Candidate for V GITTS 2019. (current position)

+Outside Director June 2019: Outside Corporate Auditor of

+Outside Director MitsuiChemicals, Inc.

+G 1:1 + C (current position)

+Candidate for - Term of office as a director:

+Independent onclusion of this Ordinary General Shareholders' Me f Directors meetings: eting)

+Outside Director 12 out of 12

+- Attendance a ıt Audit C ommittee meetings:

+- 15 out of 15 - Reasons for

+in management as CFO at one of the largest global co onstruction

+ers in Japan, Mr. Mikio Fujitsuka has a wealth of exp

+of finance ar le broad insight as a corporate officer, as well as adeq juate knowledge

+Since assum ing the po sition of Outside Director of the Company in June 20 119, he has

+ive supervision while supporting the determination of

+decisive execution on decision-making, based on his ghts, etc., as a corporate officer. wealth of

+He has been nominate d as a director on expectations that he will help furthe

+he Board of Directors through these achievements an d insights, etc.

+About indep The Compar cumentation with the Tokyo Stock Exchange to regis ter him as an

+The Company filed documentation with the Tokyo Stock Exchange to register him as an independent director under the provisions set forth by the Tokyo Stock Exchange.